Commercial Deposit Accounts Terms & Conditions

 If a corporation, LLC or LLP is dissolved, then we may follow the instructions of any authorized signer(s) until we have actual notice of the dissolution.
 Once we have actual notice of dissolution, then we will follow instructions of any person authorized by the dissolution documents with respect to distribution of the funds in the Account(s) and closing the Account(s).

 32. Closing of Accounts

 We may close an Account or refuse to do business with any customer at any time.
-Similarly, you may close your Account(s) at any time.
+Similarly, you may close your Account(s) at any time, subject to any requirements contained in non-deposit agreements that may require you to maintain certain deposit Accounts with us.
 Please note, however, that if you close a Certificate of Deposit or other type of term deposit prior to its maturity date, you will be subject to an early withdrawal penalty in accordance with our Certificate of Deposit agreement.
 The closing of your Account(s) by you or the Bank is subject to payment of all outstanding items and fees and charges.
 Interest is credited and posted to interest bearing Accounts periodically.
 When Account(s) are closed any earned but unpaid interest is posted to the Account(s).
 If the Bank chooses to close Account(s), then the funds will be mailed to the last address on file and will be payable to the Account owner(s).
-If the Bank chooses to close a joint Account(s), then the funds will be mailed to the last address on file and will be payable to each Account owner(s) and may be negotiated by any Account owner(s).
+If the Bank chooses to close a joint Account(s), then the funds will be mailed to the last address on file and will be payable in full to each Account owner(s) and may be negotiated by any Account owner(s).

 33. Funds Availability Inquiries